sanjitster/gulp-image-checker/README.md

 [![devDependency Status](https://david-dm.org/sanjitster/gulp-image-checker/dev-status.svg)](https://david-dm.org/sanjitster/gulp-image-checker#info=devDependencies)

 This project enables files dropped into /src folder to be organized into multipal folders.
+Source folder will not be flushed to enable extraction process over again.

 It also enables resizing and compression of valid image type to another image type specified in the config.json.

-Source folder will not be flushed be able to repeat the extraction process over again.:
+Project utilizes:

 - Gulp Taskers [Gulp](http://gulpjs.com/)
 - GraphicsMagick for node.js [gm](http://aheckmann.github.io/gm/)